ProxNF: Neural Field Proximal Training for High-Resolution 4D Dynamic Image Reconstruction: Results

 \subsection{Study 2: Dynamic reconstruction}

-In this study, the proposed ProxNF method was assessed and compared against a well-established spatiotemporal image reconstruction method with nuclear norm regularization (STIR-NN).
-Specifically, a 2D cross-sectional slice and 3D volume extracted from the dynamic tumor perfusion phantom employed in Study 1 were virtually imaged using the stylized photoacoustic tomography system described in Section \ref{subsec:imaging_system}.
+In this study, the proposed ProxNF method was assessed and compared against a well-established spatiotemporal image reconstruction method with nuclear norm regularization (STIR-NN) and, for the problem in two spatial dimensions, with the gradient-based NF method (GradNF) in \cite{LozenskiNeuralFields}.
+Specifically, a 2D cross-sectional slice and 3D volume extracted from the dynamic tumor perfusion phantom employed in Study 1 were virtually imaged using the stylized PACT system described in Section \ref{subsec:imaging_system}.

-\paragraph{Two spatial dimensions} The number of parameters required to represent the reconstructed estimate of the object and the corresponding accuracy metrics---RRMSE and SSIM for the entire image, the RRMSE and SSIM for the region of interest with the inserted lesion, and the lesion activity curve (LAC) RRMSE---are reported in Table \ref{tab:recon_acc}.
-As displayed by RRMSE and SSIM over the entire image and the region of interest, the ProxNF reconstruction was more accurate compared to the STIR-NN method.
-Additionally, the ProxNF reconstruction led to a more accurate estimation of the lesion activity, as indicated by the LAC RRMSE and illustrate in Fig. \ref{fig:crt_activity}.
-Furthermore, the ProxNF reconstruction required less than a tenth of the parameters used by the STIR-NN.
-Selected frames of these reconstructions and the original object are shown in Fig. \ref{fig:CRT_recon}.
+\paragraph{Two spatial dimensions} The number of parameters required to represent the reconstructed estimate of the object and the corresponding accuracy metrics---RRMSE and SSIM for the entire image, the RRMSE and SSIM for the region of interest with the inserted lesion, and LAC RRMSE---are reported in Table \ref{tab:recon_acc}.
+The ProxNF and GradNF reconstructions achieved similar accuracy and outperformed the STIR-NN reconstruction with respect to all evaluation metrics.
+Furthermore, the ProxNF and GradNF reconstructions required less than a tenth of the parameters used by the STIR-NN.
+The LAC and selected frames of the object and its estimates are shown in Fig. \ref{fig:crt_activity} and \ref{fig:CRT_recon}, respectively.
+Table \ref{tab:comp_cost} summarizes the computational cost of the three methods in terms of number of evaluations of the imaging operator and wall-time.
+Note that, while STIR-NN accessed all $K=1,296$ imaging frames at each iteration to evaluate the imaging operator, ProxNF and GradNF stochastically subsampled the imaging operator using $J=324$ randomly selected frames at each iteration.
+While slower than STIR-NN, ProxNF provides significant acceleration ($\sim$128X less evaluations of the imaging operator, $\sim$3X reduction in wall-time) compared to GradNF.

+Additionally, manifold discovery and analysis (MDA) \cite{islam2023mda} was performed on the learned partition network $\boldsymbol{\Psi}_{\boldsymbol{\eta}}$ in Eq. \eqref{eq:mpounet_def} at each ProxNF iteration.
+MDA provides a two-dimensional, easy-to-visualize representation of a neural network outputs and inner layers.
+This analysis shows that $\boldsymbol{\Psi}_{\boldsymbol{\eta}}$ quickly stabilizes to a fixed point, thus providing empirical evidence of the ProxNF convergence properties (see Remark \ref{rem:convergence}).
+A video showing the evolution of the MDA representation of $\boldsymbol{\Psi}_{\boldsymbol{\eta}}$ at each ProxNF iteration is available in the supplementary materials (Video 4).